pushme-pullyou/tootoo14/js-14-07/fsb-file-save-basic/fsb-file-save-basic.md

 Save data to text file or compressed in a ZIP file using the file save dialog box.
 Uses pkZip.js.

+Seems to be working well with text and xml fies as well as various types of images.
 </details>

 <details>